Hypothyroidism in dogs

 - With treatment, the outlook for a dog with hypothyroidism is excellent.

-- Contact your vet for an appointment if your dog is showing signs of hypothyroidism.
+- Contact your vet if your dog is showing signs of hypothyroidism.

 The thyroid glands are two small glands that sit in the neck, close to the windpipe.